dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T789: Punishment offers closure for victims' families.
+### T789: Sens of justice and closure for victims comes from punishment.

 |Support|
 |---|